Luiz Amaral, PhD

 In my free time, I like to study other languages, meet people from different places, read about Brazilian history and culture, play the guitar and sing.

 Overall, what really motivates me is the belief that learning other languages is the best way for people around the world to share personal and cultural experiences, which can ultimately contribute to mutual understanding and respect.
-Hate is a symptom of ignorance, and ignorance is the product of isolation and lack of learning experiences.
-When you learn another language, visit other places and meet new people, you stop fearing and hating the world you don't know.
 That is why I work to promote the study of multiple languages and support educational projects with bilingual speakers of minority languages.